phaserjs/phaser/README.md

 * Both `transparent` and `antialias` were ignored if set to `false` in a Game configuration object, as the `parseConfig` method didn't check for falsey values (thanks @amadeus #2302)
 * GameObject.revive used to add the health amount given to the Game Object (via `heal`) instead of setting it as the new health amount.
 It now calls `setHealth` instead, giving it the exact amount (thanks @netgfx #2231)
 * Group.add and Group.addAt would forget to remove the child from the hash of its previous Group if it had a physics body enabled, causing unbounded hash increase (thanks @strawlion @McIntozh #2232)
+* Fixed a really nasty bug in Chrome OS X where a ctrl + click (i.e. simulated right-click) on a trackpad would lock up the Pointer leftButton, causing future clicks to fail.
+This is now handled by way of a mouseout listener on the window object, sadly the only way to force a mouseup in Chrome (thanks @KyleU #2286)

 ### Pixi Updates